Sophie (musician): Early years

-2012–2015: First Sophie releases
+2012–2015: First house music releases

 Sophie (left) produced "Hey QT" with A. G. Cook (right).

 Sophie's debut single "Nothing More to Say" was released in February 2013 via the London-based Glaswegian label Huntleys + Palmers.
 The single, featuring vocals from UK singer Jaide Green, consisted of two mixes of the titular track (titled the "Dub" and "Vox"), as well as the B-side, "Eeehhh", which was initially posted on (and later deleted from) her SoundCloud in 2011.

 Its follow-up, "Bipp"/"Elle"—which had been released on SoundCloud as previews in the previous year along with a third track "OOH"—was released on another Glasgow based label Numbers later that year.
 "Bipp" in particular, featuring vocals from Sophie's former Motherland bandmate Marcella Dvsi, received considerable attention from music critics, topping XLR8Rs year-end list and placing 17 on Pitchfork's.
 Pitchfork later ranked "Bipp" 56 on its list of the best tracks from 2010 to 2014.

 In mid-2014, Sophie collaborated with Japanese pop singer Kyary Pamyu Pamyu.
 Also in 2014, she collaborated with A. G. Cook and the US-based artist Hayden Dunham for the project QT, co-producing the single "Hey QT" with Cook.
 The project included a fictional energy drink called the QT Energy Elixir.
 At Sophie's request, "Hey QT" repeats the drink's name for product placement.

 Sophie's next single, "Lemonade"/"Hard", was released in August 2014, with vocal contributions on the former from fellow musician Nabihah Iqbal and model Tess Yopp and vocal contributions on the latter from PC Music artist GFOTY.
 Numbers released "Lemonade"/"Hard" as a 12" single.
 Both tracks appeared on the Billboard Twitter Real-Time charts.
 "Lemonade" and "Hard" placed 68th and 91st respectively on the 2014 Pazz & Jop critics poll, and the single was included in the top ten of year-end singles lists by The Washington Post, Resident Advisor, Complex, and Pitchfork; "Hard" was included in the top ten on lists by Dazed and Dummy.
 "Lemonade" appeared in a 2015 commercial for McDonald's.